mvolkmann/blog/src/flutter.md

    Press 1, 2, or 3 to select one.

-   Alternatively to run the test on a device, enter `flutter devices` to see a list of available devices.
+   Alternatively to run the test on a specific device, enter `flutter devices` to see a list of available devices.
    Copy the id of a device where the test should be run and enter `flutter test integration_test/app_test.dart -d {device-id}`.